Pegi1727/L5-Inhibitory-Gradient-Model/README.md

 ‌
 ## Running the Analysis

+To generate statistical plots: bash
+`python code/generate_all_figures.py`
-To generate statistical plots: `python code/generate_all_figures.py` To run the Chi-square test: `python code/statistical_analysis.py` ‌
+To run the Chi-square test:
+`python code/statistical_analysis.py`
+‌
 ---
 ‌